Fishcake: Indonesia

 Indonesian varieties of fishcakes are locally known in Southern Sumatra as pempek or empek-empek.
 The traditional Southern Sumatran pempek is served with kuah cuka ("vinegar sauce").
 These fishcakes are usually round or tube-shaped.
+Another variation of fishcake from Indonesia is otak-otak.
+It is believed that otak-otak is a fusion of Palembangese and Peranakan.
+The fishcake is wrapped in a banana leaf and then grilled over a charcoal grill.
+It is served with peanut sauce that's mildly spicy.